pkgcraft/pkgcraft/README.md

 # Pkgcraft

-Pkgcraft is a highly experimental, rust-based ecosystem for Gentoo Linux.
+Pkgcraft is a highly experimental, rust-based, tooling ecosystem for Gentoo.
+It aims to provide bindings for other programming languages targeting Gentoo-specific functionality as well as a new approach to package management, leveraging a client-server design that will potentially support various frontends.

 ## Components